-Effective May 1, 2014, the Union agrees to provide the Employer with qualified employees (including apprentices) who hold the following core health and safety training, WHMIS, Confined Space Entry, Fall Arrest/Fall Protection and Respirator Fit tested.
+The Union agrees to provide the Employer with qualified employees (including apprentices) who hold the following core health and safety training, WHMIS, Confined Space Entry, Audiometric Testing (effective May 1, 2017), Fall Arrest/Fall Protection and Quantitative Respirator Fit tested.
 Where required by the customer/client potential employees shall have current CSTS certification or equivalent and H2S Alive.

 The Union agrees to provide the Employer with qualified employees (including Apprentices) when requested, to perform personwatch duties when required and when such personwatch is within the Employer's control.
+The Union further recognizes that Owners have the right to award the personwatch duties to specialized companies.